As a general rule of thumb, we accept articles up to 2500 words long – however, this is a limit, not a goal! Shorter articles are always welcome.

-Word count includes image captions, references, acknowledgements and any other material outside the main text of the article.
+Note: Word count includes image captions, references, acknowledgements and any other material outside the main text of the article.

-Provide an interesting title.
-For example instead of A Neolithic House in Termonfeckin, Co.
-Louth you could have something like: The dawn of the building industry in the North-east.
+- Provide an interesting title.
+For example, instead of ‘A Neolithic House in Termonfeckin, Co.
+Louth’ you could have something like: ‘The dawn of the building industry in the North-east’.
 Also provide a lively subheading.
-For example: ‘Joe Bloggs has discovered the secrets of the universe in a shell midden in County Mayo’.
+For example: ‘The secrets of the universe are revealed in a shell midden in County Mayo’.
 If not, we may provide one for you!

-Remember to provide captions for your illustrations.
+- Remember to provide captions for your illustrations.

-Avoid starting with a map or drawing.
+- Avoid starting with a map or drawing.
 Its best to have your first image as a colour photo.

-Provide up to 3 illustrations per 500 words.
+- Provide up to 3 illustrations per 500 words.
 So you can send in 9 pics with a 2500 word article.
 Grey scale and colour images should be a minimum of 300 dpi at 200mm wide for landscape and 200mm high for portrait.
 Bitmap or Line art should be a min 800dpi at size they are to be reproduced.
 Vector images as in Adobe Illustrator .ai or .eps format provide the best quality images

 Other required information